1bpm/csound-dblib/OpcodeDocumentation.md

 ## k-rate query opcodes
 All opcodes require

  - *ktrigger* , which triggers the execution of the statement when the value is 1 or -1.
 If -1, any future triggers are ignored.
-For example *ktrigger* can be set to -1 initially and the statement will execute once.
+For example *ktrigger* can be set to -1 initially and the statement will execute only once.

 All opcodes emit